nicdesousa/MAT-Coding-Challenge/SOLUTION_SRE_README.md

 |HTTP|TCP|80|0.0.0.0/0|MAT Fan App HTTP|
 |HTTPS|TCP|443|0.0.0.0/0|MAT Fan App Websocket|

->Note: The solution enables using ports 80 and 443 instead of 8084 and 8080 to allow access for clients behind a restrictive (network or corporate) proxy server.
+>Note: The solution (see [docker-compose](./docker-compose.yml#L32)) enables using ports 80 and 443 instead of 8084 and 8080 to allow access for clients behind a restrictive (network or corporate) proxy server.

 7. Click `Review and Launch` and then `Launch`
 8. Click `View Instances` and wait ±5 minutes for the provisioning and deployment to complete.